hatkiet/sql-challenge/README.md

 **Data Engineering**

-Used the provided information to create table schema for each of six CSV data files and then import each CSV file into its corresponding SQL table.
-I have:
+I used the provided information to create a table schema for each of the six CSV data files and then imported each CSV file into its corresponding SQL table.
-- defined correct data type for each column.
-- set primary keys for each table and use CONSTRANT to ensure that the column value is unique
+•	For each column, I defined the correct data type and set primary keys for each table using CONSTRAINT to ensure that the column value is unique.
-- created tables in the correct order to avoid errors and also handles the foreign keys with corrected references
+•	I created the tables in the correct order to avoid errors and also handled the foreign keys with corrected references.
-- used NOT NULL in the columns which CAN'T contain the NULL value
+•	I used NOT NULL in the columns that cannot contain the NULL value.

 Data Analysis